EMoniSmall/DNS/README.md

 Step 5: Ping Mainframe once more, and you'll see that the IP for mainframe is now 8.8.8.8.

 > [!Note]
 > Because the local cache has been flushed, pinging mainframe again will make Client-1 go through the DNS server to find the mainframe again but will return this time with its new IP address.

+<h2>CNAME Records</h2>

+> [!Note]
+> A CNAME which stands for Canonical Name, is a type of DNS record that's used to map one domain to another.
+An alias for another name.

+Step 1: Open DC-1 Remote Desktop.
+Inside DNS Manager, Right-Click > New Alias (CNAME).
+Name it "search" and under Full qualified domain name for target host, enter www.google.com.

+Step 2: Return to Client-1 Command Prompt and type in ping search.
+You'll see that pings google.com successfully.

+<h2>Root Hints</h2>

+> [!Note]
+> What is a Root Hint?
+> Inside DC-1's properties, it describes "Root Hints resolves queries for zones that do not exist on the local DNS server.
+They are only used if forwarders are not configured or fail to respond."
+If a computer doesn't know a certain site, such as Netflix.com, it uses a root hint to give the computer an idea of where to begin searching for the website.
+An example of a Root Hint can be .com, .net, .org, and so on.